BegoRodriguez/odin-recipes/README.md

 Project Recipes on The Odin Project

 This is not my first web but my first project on GitHub.
 It is also the first one I have completely coded on Ubuntu.

+I messed up with the "message" and editing a typo directly on GitHub.